4rtzel/poe-archnemesis-scanner/README.md

 * 'Display inventory items' checkbox turns additional display setting for scan window.
 The scan results will also include a list of all of your archnemesis items in the inventory.

 * 'Display unavailable recipes' checkbox turns the display of all possible recipes even if you can't currently build them.
 The unavailable recipes will be indicated by the white color (light green if you already have it in your inventory).

+* 'Copy recipe to clipboard' check box copies a recipee string like `^(Malediction|Deadeye)` to your clipboard when clicking on items in the list or tree views.
+This allows you to paste into the search box and use the in-game highlighting.

 The settings are persistent and will be saved/loaded from settings.ini file.